Agailjhara Upazila: Administration

 Agailjhara formed as a thana on 16 June 1981 and became an upazila on 7 November 1983.

 Agailjhara Upazila is divided into five union parishads: Bagdha, Bakal, Gaila, Rajiher, and Ratanpur.
 The union parishads are subdivided into 78 mauzas and 96 villages.

 Education

-Agailjhara is home to many notable schools, including Shaheed Abdur Rob Serniabat Degree College, Askar Kalibari Secondary School and College (established in 1943), Goila High School (1893), and B. H. P. Academy (1919).
+Agailjhara is home to many notable schools, including Shaheed Abdur Rob Serniabat Degree College, Askar Kalibari Secondary School and College (established in 1943), Goila High School (1893), and Agailjhara B. H. P. Academy (1919).

 Secondary schools

 List of secondary schools in Agailjhara Upazila: